fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

 * **Trajectory-IO synchronization**

-  While being mentioned earlier IO synchronization is not exeplicitly covered inside this document.
+  While being mentioned earlier IO synchronization is not explicitly covered inside this document.
   As written, the interface should be designed in a way that it could easily be extended with such a feature, though.